 When the services of an independent contractor/consultant are required:

-- The Project Director completes an Independent Contractor Questionnaire and forwards it to the Vice President for Administration office.
+- The Project Director completes an Independent Contractor Questionnaire and forwards it to the Office of Administration.
 If the University determines that the position is an independent contractor the Project Director forwards an "Independent Contractor/ Consultant Agreement" to the proposed independent contractor/consultant for review and signature.

 - If the independent contractor/consultant signs the agreement and the Project Director returns the agreement to the Purchasing office with a completed purchase requisition requesting a purchase order be written according to the terms of the Independent Contractor/Consultant Agreement.